Build with code

 Extend your editor

-From VS Code to Confluence, our plugins keep diagrams alongside your code, no switching tools required.
+From VS Code to Confluence to Google Anti-gravity IDE, our plugins keep diagrams alongside your code.
+No context-switching, no interruptions.

-Because they’re text-based, Mermaid diagrams fit naturally into Git workflows.
+Because they’re text-based, Mermaid diagrams fit naturally into your Git workflows.

 *Mermaid’s Markdown-style syntax is clear and readable, so no technical skills are required.
 Want to learn how to write it yourself?
 Check out our docs.